 Everything that is used here is meant to create a unique decoration that has never been seen in other places.
 One thing that we can easily say is the fact that the interior of the Sagrada Familia is majestic, but it does not reach what can be considered excessive.

 Something that is predominant in the interior of the Sagrada Familia is the light, which happens to be one of the most important parts of the decoration.
-You can tell that in other churches or basilicas there are huge paintings or hundreds of sculptures, that is something that is not seen in the basilica de la Sagrada Familia.
+You can tell that in other churches or basilicas, there are huge paintings or hundreds of sculptures, which is something that is not seen in the Basilica de la Sagrada Familia.

-But, in order to comprehend more about the light in Sagrada Familia, we need to take a deeper look at what it has on it.
+But, to comprehend more about the light in Sagrada Familia, we need to take a deeper look at what it has on it.

 The light and color present in the Sagrada Familia

-One of the most important things in Sagrada Familia to see is the light; Antoni Gaudí used light to give the basilica splendor and expression in a unique way.
+One of the most important things in Sagrada Familia to see is the light; Antoni Gaudí used light to give the basilica splendor and expression uniquely.

 As the sun rays shine through the windows, the interior of the basilica becomes an amazing thing to watch.
 Depending on the time you visit the Sagrada Familia, you can see different kinds of illumination.